 Foot and Leg Pain: It Could Be Arthritis

-Foot and Leg Pain can be debilitating.
-The board-certified podiatric physicians at American Foot and Leg treat all types of arthritis that occur in the foot and ankle.
+Foot and leg pain can be debilitating.
+The board-certified podiatric physicians at American Foot & Leg Specialists treat all types of arthritis that occur in the foot and ankle.
 They know it is a common disease which causes a lot of pain.
 In fact, it is the leading cause of disability in the U.S. More than 300,000 children and over 50 million adults suffer from the disease.

 Patients who fear they may have arthritis have several complaints: